ZhengdaoZhang/my-study/english/README.md

 A: I hear you, Tom. sitting in meetings for hours can be discouraging.
 For me, what really annoys me is having to do a bunch of repetitive tasks without any variation.
 I feels like i'm wasting my skills and creativity.
 M: That does sound frustrating, Alice.
 Repeating the same tasks over and over can be demotivating.
 Thanks for listening, by the way.
 It feels good to talk about these things.
 A: Of course, Tom.
 We all have our moments of demotivation, and it's good to share and support each other.

+### Dialogue 3: Talking about motivations to pursue a career

+B: Hey, Lisa, what motivated you to choose a career in tech?
+L: One of my main motivations was the financial stability that tech jobs can provide.
+It allow me to plan for my future with confidence.
+In other fields.
+It's much more difficult to achieve this stability.
+B: Financial stability is certainly important, Lisa.
+For me, it was the opportunity to collaborate with experts from many fields and have different perspectives.
+L: Collaborating with diverse teams can be exciting, Brain.
+Another thing was the chance to be part of projects that push the limits of innovation and creativity.
+B: I'm with you on that one.
+I'm also interested in the flexibility that tech roles offer.
+They allow us to blance our jobs with personal interests and hobbies.
+L: Yeah.
+Also, the satisfaction of solving complex problems and finding practical solutions is really thrilling.
+B: Knowing that we soloved problems is really exciting, Lisa.
+I hope we keep getting as much motivations form it we can.